trungvose/resizing-header-on-scroll/README.md

 - The *second parameter* for determining whether the class should be added or removed.
 If this parameter's value is true, then the class is added; if false, the class is removed.

 ####Conclusion
-Nowadays it is not really hard to search for component we need to use in our front-end project, but the most important thing is you can understand how it’s worked and you can easily implement this animated resizing header into your next project.
+Nowadays it is not really hard to search for component we need to use in our front-end project, but the most important thing is you can understand how itï¿½s worked and you can easily implement this animated resizing header into your next project.ï¿½
 Thanks for checking it out and view the demo, feel free to fork and fix the source code then pull back to me.